Improving the Standard of Care for Cancer Patients Receiving Radiation Treatment for Solid Tumors

-The current standard of care for most solid tumor cancers involves the use of fractionated doses of radiation combined with chemotherapeutics, often termed "chemoradiotherapy."
-This can be a highly toxic treatment regimen that results in adverse side effects.
-Radiation can damage surrounding normal tissues and chemotherapeutics often create dose-limiting toxicities that can halt their use, resulting in suboptimal treatment and costly additional care.
-While marginal improvements have been made with current chemoradiation treatments, survival rates and side effects that greatly compromise quality of life have not improved to any significant degree.
+Chemoradiotherapy, while a potential curative treatment for solid tumors, can be a highly toxic treatment regimen that results in adverse side effects.
+Radiation can cause unintended damage to normal tissues and chemotherapeutics often create dose-limiting toxicities that can halt their use, resulting in suboptimal treatment and costly additional care.
+Some side effects of this treatment can be seen immediately after treatment has started, while others take months or years to develop and many persist for years after treatment.
+Potential side effects include fatigue, nausea, hair loss, pneumonitis, fibrosis, oral mucosa damage and sexual dysfunction.
+Even though progress has been made to improve treatment outcomes with chemoradiotherapy, survival rates and reductions in the side effects that greatly compromise quality of life have not improved to any significant degree.

 Cancers most commonly treated with radiation are breast, prostate, lung, head and neck, and colorectal.

 - Ferlay J, Soerjomataram I, Dikshit R, Eser S, Mathers C, Rebelo M, Parkin DM, Forman D, Bray F. Cancer incidence and mortality worldwide: sources, methods and major patterns in GLOBOCAN 2012.
 International journal of cancer Journal international du cancer.
 2015;136(5):E359-86.
 Epub 2014/09/16. doi: 10.1002/ijc.29210.
 PubMed PMID: 25220842.